boostorg/cobalt/readme.md

 # boost.async

-**Some if not all MSVC versions have a broken coroutine implementation, that causes UB (double deletes).
+**All MSVC versions as June 2023 have a broken coroutine implementation, that causes UB (double deletes).
-Run the tests to check if compiler supports coroutines correctly.**
+This library works around that using more posts, which can cause slight differences in behaviour and overhead.**

 ** This is not yet an official boost library. **